bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 --------------------------------------

-By default, words must be at least four characters in length in order to be indexed by MySQL's full-text indexes.
+By default, words must be at least four characters in length in order to be indexed by MariaDB's full-text indexes.
 This causes a lot of Bugzilla-specific words to be missed, including "cc", "ftp" and "uri".

-MySQL can be configured to index those words by setting the ``ft_min_word_len`` param to the minimum size of the words to index.
+MariaDB can be configured to index those words by setting the ``ft_min_word_len`` param to the minimum size of the words to index.

 ::